Universite-Gustave-Eiffel/NoiseModelling/Docs/Noise_Map_From_OSM_Tutorial.rst

 It is also possible to export the tables via *Export_Table* in Shapefile, CSV or GeoJSON format.

 * **Viewing a table**
-Then import these tables into your preferred Geographic Information System (*e.g.* OrbisGIS, QQIS).
+Then import these tables into your preferred Geographic Information System (*e.g.* OrbisGIS, QGIS).
 You can then graphically visualize your data layer, but also the data it contains.
 Take the time to familiarize yourself with your chosen GIS.

 * **Adding a background map**